 - Physical Harm: Any act that intentionally causes bodily harm, including hitting, shoving, or use of a weapon.

-If you hire a Combs Waterkotte Peculiar, MO domestic violence defense lawyer, you’re not just hiring the leading defense team in Peculiar, MO and beyond – you’re protecting your rights, your freedom, and your future.
-Along with experienced domestic violence defense attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Peculiar and beyond:
+If you choose a Combs Waterkotte Peculiar, MO domestic violence defense lawyer, you aren’t just choosing the leading defense team in and around Peculiar, MO – you’re protecting your rights, your freedom, and your future.
+Along with esteemed domestic violence defense attorneys, our staff is available 24/7 and provides expertise in the following areas for Peculiar, MO residents:

-Serious Penalties for Domestic Violence Charges in Peculiar, MO
+Potential Penalties for Domestic Violence in Peculiar, MO

 - First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.